-For months now, protesters have spoken out against systemic racism towards Black people, sparked by cries of justice for George Floyd.
-Though the protests never disappeared completely, they’ve gained new strength after the Louisville police officers involved in the killing of Breonna Taylor were absolved of guilt by grand jury.
-You’ve talked to your kid about racism, and they want to do something about it.
-You want to do something about it too.
-So you consider a protest.
-But is it safe?
+In the summer of 2020, protesters spoke out against systemic racism toward Black people, sparked by cries of justice for George Floyd.
+Though the protests never disappeared completely, they gained new strength after the Louisville police officers involved in the killing of Breonna Taylor were absolved of guilt by grand jury.
+Though they have now quieted on the national scale, there’s always a local protest for a cause that you can join.
+But is it safe to protest during COVID?

 Using a Risk Assessment Matrix to Make the Protest Decision

 Often used by businesses and other organizations, risk assessment matrices help decision-makers consider the riskiness of a choice at a glance.
-When reading a matrix, first identify the actions you’re assessing — in this case, protesting or staying at home.
+When reading a matrix, first identify the choices you’re assessing — in this case, protesting or staying at home.
 Then, identify the potential consequences of those actions.
-The consequences we will consider are to public health, family safety, child development, and family values.
+Next, identify the factors that go into making those choices.
+The factors we will consider are public and personal health, family safety, child development, and family values.

-The consequences in the matrix fall into three different color categories: green, yellow, and red.
-Green means that the risk is low enough that you can take the action without worry.
+For each choice, the four factors can fall into three different color categories: green, yellow, and red.
+Green means that the risk is low enough that you can make the choice without worry.
 Yellow means that you can go ahead with some precautions.
-If a consequence falls in the red, think twice.
+If a factor falls in the red, be afraid.
 Stop and reduce risk before moving forward.

-- Public health: The COVID-19 risk from 0 (insignificant) to 5 (catastrophic) that the action has on public health.
+- Health: The risk that the action has on public and personal health.

-- Protests have the potential to cause COVID-19 outbreaks, but data from June and July shows that they probably don’t increase case numbers.
+- Data from last June and July shows that outdoor protests probably don’t increase COVID case numbers.

 - Safety: The risk the action has on your child’s safety.

-- For example, police across the country are tear-gassing peaceful protesters.
+- For example, police across the country have tear-gassed peaceful protesters.

 - Development: The risk the action has on delaying your child’s education and social/mental development.